Create a Website Account - Manage notification subscriptions, save form progress and more.

 Show All Answers

-The Ipswich Recycling Advisory Committee in conjunction with the Department of Public Works Office and the Massachusetts Department of Environmental Protection started this curbside food waste collection pilot in Fall 2011.
+The Ipswich Waste Reduction Advisory Committee, in conjunction with the Department of Public Works Office and the Massachusetts Department of Environmental Protection, started this curbside food waste collection pilot in Fall 2011.

 The list below includes examples of items that are not accepted.
 Check here for a complete list.

 Organics comprise to 40% of household waste!
 Organics collection is one of the major strategies to further reduce our waste and our trash costs.
 It also reduces our environmental impact and turns the organics into valuable finished compost.
 We track how much food waste and other organics are diverted from the trash, and we hope to build support for townwide collection.